 What is LTL Freight Shipping?

 What is LTL is a question frequently asked.
+First, let’s break down the acronym.
+LTL stands for less than truckload shipping and means exactly that.
+You are shipping freight, called ltl freight in this case, that does not take up a lot of room.
 In the most obvious terms, it is the process of shipping freight that does not occupy the whole space of a truck, but rather less than the whole space of a truck or truckload.
 Less than truckload or LTL freight shipping is used for the transportation of freight that does not require the use of an entire 48 or 53-foot trailer.
 The typical LTL load is crated or palletized and ranges roughly from 150 to 15,000 pounds.
+As would be expected, in the past few years, e-commerce companies have have helped LTL freight shipping grow.